CtrlK

 Progressive Disclosure

-The content is a monolithic wall of text with no references to external files.
-Everything from high-level philosophy to MCP tool examples is inlined in a single document.
-The planning process, output format, collaboration guidelines, best practices, and MCP integration could each be separate referenced documents.
+This is a monolithic wall of text with no references to external files.
+All content — from high-level philosophy to MCP tool examples to YAML schemas — is inlined in a single document.
+The content would benefit greatly from splitting the MCP integration, output format templates, and best practices into separate referenced files.

 1 / 3